I'm the One (DJ Khaled song): Composition

-The song is written in the key of G major, following a chord progression of G-Em-C-D.
+The song is written in the key of G major,vocal range spans from D4 to B5 following a chord progression of G-Em-C-D. DJ Khaled introduces the song, Justin Bieber sings the chorus, and Quavo, Chance the Rapper, and Lil Wayne take the verses.

 Chart performance

 "I'm the One" debuted atop the Billboard Hot 100, becoming the first number-one single on the chart for DJ Khaled, Chance the Rapper, and Quavo (as a solo performer apart from Migos).
 It became the first hip hop song to do so since "Not Afraid" by Eminem in 2010.
 It became Bieber's fourth chart-topper, following the first three singles off Purpose.
 Lil Wayne topped the chart for the third time in his career, but for the first time since 2009.
-The song also entered the UK Singles Chart at number one, a first for DJ Khaled, Quavo, Lil Wayne, and Chance the Rapper; it was Bieber's fifth chart-topping song in the UK.
-It also entered at number one in Australia, Scotland, and Canada, and debuted in the top ten in countries including Germany, Ireland, and New Zealand.
+The song also entered the UK Singles Chart at number one, a first for DJ Khaled, Quavo, Lil Wayne, and Chance the Rapper, while it was Bieber's fifth chart-topping song in the UK.
+It topped international charts and entered at number one in Australia, Scotland, and Canada, and debuted or reached the top ten in several territories including New Zealand, Germany, Finland, Ireland, Denmark, Sweden, France, Austria, Norway and Portugal and top twenty in Spain, Hungary and Italy.

 Music video

 The music video for "I'm the One", directed by Eif Rivera, was uploaded onto Khaled's YouTube channel on April 28, 2017.
 Models Alexa Lawrence and Iryna Ivanova and Quavo's fellow Migos members, Offset and Takeoff, make cameo appearances in the video.
 The video was filmed at a luxury mansion in 26848 CA-1, Malibu, CA 90265, USA, erroneously reported to be Khaled's own.
-As of July 2022, it has received more than 1.6 billion views on YouTube.
+As of September 2025, it has received more than 1.8 billion views on YouTube.